First-best or second-best: coping with realities

 A benevolent dictator would maximize equation (4) with regard to output and abatement for all firms.
 Doing this for firm (that is, differentiating with respect to and setting the result equal to zero) leads to the following necessary conditions:

 Where is the derivative of the damage function with regard to emissions.

 This calculation has several remarkable implications.
-First, you have two decision variables for each firm (altogether variables) but a single policy instruments suffices to set incentives so that each firm behaves in a socially optimal way.
+First, you have two decision variables (production quantity and abatement) for each firm (altogether variables) but a single policy instrument (a mandatory tax) suffices to set incentives so that each firm behaves in a socially optimal way.
 Second, it implies that all firms should pay the same tax for each unit of emissions, which is a pretty strong policy implication (in fact, all firms in all sectors of an economy that emit the same pollutant should pay the same tax).

 These are rather strong results for a comparatively simple model.
 Furthermore, they nicely highlight what constitutes a first-best solution: you can achieve the best possible outcome, social welfare is maximized.
 In fact, by implementing a policy, you can align the interests of all firms in the economy with societal objectives.
 If the tax is chosen correctly (ie, ), the firms voluntarily do what is best for the society.

 This holds in the benign situation where firms have no market power.
 Let us for a moment assume that this is not the case.
 Instead, assume that we only have a single firm, that is, a monopolist.
 What would this firm do?

 A monopolist would maximize his profit taking into account the willingness of consumers to consume at different prices.
 Thus, we would integrate the inverse demand function, , which describes the price consumers are willing to pay for a given amount, , into the monopolist’s decision problem (we drop the indices now, as there is only a single firm):